Evan Rankin: Playing career

 Rankin played regularly for the Toledo Walleye of the ECHL between 2009 and 2011.
 On November 25, 2011, the Notre Dame product was signed by the Rochester Americans of the American Hockey League to a professional tryout contract.
 After contributing immediately to the offense, Rankin remained with the Americans for the duration of the 2011–12 season, signing his first AHL contract and scoring an impressive 29 points in 35 games.

-On July 3, 2012 it was announced that Rankin had been re-signed by the Americans to a one-year AHL contract extension.
-In the 2012–13 season, Rankin appeared in 48 games for the Amerks producing offensively with 31 points.
+On July 3, 2012, the Americans announced that Rankin had signed a one-year contract extension to remain with the team in the AHL.
+During the 2012–13 season, he played in 48 games and contributed offensively with 31 points.

-Rankin left the Amerks as a free agent and on July 10, 2013, was signed to a one-year contract with the Syracuse Crunch of the AHL.
+Rankin departed the Amerks as a free agent and, on July 10, 2013, signed a one-year deal with the Syracuse Crunch of the AHL.

-On July 22, 2014, Rankin signed his first contract abroad, agreeing to a one-year deal with German club, Kölner Haie of the DEL.
-In the 2014–15 season, Rankin appeared in 18 games in Koln, however struggled to adapt to the European perimeters, totalling just 3 points before opting to return to the AHL for a second stint with the Rochester Americans on January 26, 2015.
+On July 22, 2014, Rankin took his career overseas by signing a one-year contract with Kölner Haie of the German DEL.
+During the 2014–15 season, he played 18 games for the team but had difficulty adjusting to the European style of play, managing only 3 points.
+As a result, he chose to return to North America and rejoined the Rochester Americans in the AHL for a second stint on January 26, 2015.

-Following his fifth year with the Walleye in the 2016-17 season.
-Rankin as the club's franchise leader in goals announced his retirement from professional hockey on September 1, 2017.
+After completing his fifth season with the Walleye in 2016-17, Rankin, who held the franchise record for most goals, officially announced his retirement from professional hockey on September 1, 2017.